mrmabs/hsmm-pi/README.md

 HSMM-Pi
 =======

-HSMM-Pi is a set of tools designed to easily configure the Raspberry Pi to function as a High-Speed Multimedia (HSMM) wireless mesh node, compatible with Broadband Hamnet (BBHN) and AREDN.
+HSMM-Pi is a set of tools designed to easily configure the Raspberry Pi to function as a High-Speed Multimedia (HSMM) wireless mesh node, compatible with Broadband Hamnet (BBHN) and [AREDN](https://www.arednmesh.org/).
 Mesh networks offer amateur radio operators (hams) the ability to operate high-speed data networks in the frequencies shared with unlicenced users of 802.11 b/g/n networking equipment.
 Hams can operate HSMM or BBHN at higher power with larger antennas than are available to unlicensed users.
 The HSMM-Pi project makes it possible to run an HSMM mesh node on the Raspberry Pi.
 The project has been tested to work on other embedded computing platforms, including the BeagleBone and BeagleBone Black.

 The HSMM-Pi project can used by people not possessing an amateur radio license so long as they are in compliance with the transmission rules set by the FCC or the local regulating body.
 This typically means sticking with the WiFi antenna provided with your WiFi adapter.

-**Note:** the main install.sh script uses the sury.org repository for php5.6 in Raspberrpy Pi OS Buster, which will will only work on Raspberry Pi devices with the ARMv7 architecture and above, from the Raspberry Pi 2 and upward (tested on the Pi 3A+).
+**Note:** the main install.sh script uses the sury.org repository for php5.6 in Raspberrpy Pi OS Buster, which will will only work on Raspberry Pi devices with the ARMv7 architecture and above (Raspberry Pi 2 3 & 4, tested on the Pi 3A+).
 For ARMv6 (tested on Raspberry Pi Zero W) devices there are special instructions and require an outdated version of Raspberry Pi OS (Jessie).

-**Note(2):** this repository has been modified to work, and tested on the Raspberry Pi 3A+ and Raspberry Pi Zero W. I cannnot confirm the Beaglebone or Update functionality.
+**Note(2):** this repository has been modified to work, and tested with a new installation on the Raspberry Pi 3A+ and Raspberry Pi Zero W. I cannnot confirm the Beaglebone or Update functionality.
 I have tested meshing with 2 Pi Zero W's and a 3A+ and it appears to be working.

+**Security Notes:**

+1. The ssh port probably should not be exposed to the mesh interface.
+This means binding the ssh server to the LAN interface, which varies between configurations and can't be easily automatically done for you.
+In most countries encrypted traffic like ssh is illegal when frequencies are used for amateur radio purposes.
+2. It is strongly recommended not to log into a node you own over the mesh, only do it over an interface directly connected to the node.
+Your password could be easily intercepted.
+While we trust our fellow hams, nefarious individuals do scan and capture open WiFi fraffic and may act on that information.

-HSMM-Pi Blog:
+(Original) HSMM-Pi Blog:
 http://hsmmpi.wordpress.com/

 For a video tour, see the following YouTube video: